w3c/webextensions/proposals/public-suffix.md

   // METHODS

-  // Determines if the given hostnames have the same registrable domain. export function hasSameRegistrableDomain(
+  // Determines if the given hostname is itself a known eTLD (i.e. in the PSL). export function isKnownPublicSuffix(
-    hostname1: string,
+    hostname: string,
+  )
+  : boolean;

+  // Gets the known eTLD, if any, of a given hostname. export function getKnownPublicSuffix(
-    hostname2: string,
+    hostname: string,
-    options?: RegistrableDomainOptions,
-  ) : Promise<boolean>;
+  )
+  : string | null;

   // Gets the registrable domain of a given hostname. export function getRegistrableDomain(
     hostname: string,
     options?: RegistrableDomainOptions,
   )
-  : Promise<string | null>;
+  : string | null;

-  // Gets the registrable domain of each hostname in a given list of hostnames. export function getRegistrableDomains(
-    hostnames: Iterable<string>,
-    options?: RegistrableDomainOptions,
-  )
-  : Promise<Array<RegistrableDomainResult>>;

-  // Determines which one of the following kinds of value applies to each hostname
-  // in a list of hostnames:
-  //   RegistrableDomain
-  //   PublicSuffix
-  //   IPAddress
-  //   Unknown
-  //   Invalid
-  export function parse(
-    hostnames: Iterable<string>,
-  )
-  : Promise<Array<ParseResult>>

   // Gets the value of the VERSION metadata field in the PSL dataset if available export function getVersion(): string | null;